 The Bowel Truth

-Stools Can Reveal A Lot About Your Health
+Stools Can Reveal A Lot About Your Large Intestine Health

-From your stool you may be able to get clues about your diet, your gastrointestinal health, and even whether your stress, anger, or anxiety levels are too high.
+From your stool you may be able to get clues about your diet, overall bowel health, your large intestine, your gastrointestinal health, and even whether your stress, anger, or anxiety levels are too high.

 HOW FOOD BECOMES STOOL

-From the moment food enters your mouth, your body embarks on a campaign to turn it into a soupy mush called chyme.
-Chewing, saliva, peristalsis (the involuntary contractions of gastrointestinal muscles), bacteria, hydrochloric acid, digestive enzymes, bile, and other secretions all work to give each meal the consistency of split pea soup.
-While your digestive cells are absorbing sugars, starches, fats, vitamins, minerals, and other nutrients, waste products continue traveling down the line.
-In the colon, all the leftovers are combined, packed together, and partially dehydrated.
+From the moment food enters your mouth, your body embarks on a campaign to turn it into a soupy mush called chyme which begins in the small intestine and then culminates in the evacuation through the large intestine.
+Chewing, saliva, peristalsis (the involuntary contractions of gastrointestinal muscles in the large intestine), bacteria, hydrochloric acid, digestive enzymes, bile, and other secretions all work to give each meal the consistency of split pea soup.
+While your digestive cells in the small intestine are absorbing sugars, starches, fats, vitamins, minerals, and other nutrients, waste products continue traveling down the line.
+In the colon/large intestine, all the leftovers are combined, packed together, and partially dehydrated.
 What remains - our feces - consist of water, indigestible fiber, undigested food (such as corn and small seeds), sloughed-off dead cells, living and dead bacteria, intestinal secretions, and bile.
 (The worn-out red blood cells in bile give excrement its distinctive brown color.)

 If all goes as it should, you'll end up with a healthy bowel movement.
 Although digestive idiosyncrasies, variations in intestinal bacteria, and other variables can produce different standards for a healthy stool, in general it should be brown to light brown; formed but not hard; cylindrical, not flattened; fairly bulky and full-bodied, not compacted; somewhat textured but not too messy; and very easy to pass.
 And it shouldn't smell - much.
 You're passing methane and bacterial, degraded foodstuffs, so there's always going to be an odor, but it shouldn't be a very strong, pungent odor.